drhash-cn/graph-hashing/README.md

 # graph_hashing
 Graph Representation and Network Embedding with Locality-Sensitivity Hashing Algorithms

-Here, we provide two kinds of the graph hashing algorithms:
+Here, we provide two kinds of the graph hashing algorithms.

 - Graph kernels for graph classification